Rotten Tomatoes = - / 18

 Not as intensely savage as

-but still quite brutal.
-Josh Jarratt's performance as, Mick Taylor, one of the most savage, cold-blooded, psychopaths to ever grace the screen, just makes your skin crawl.
+but still quite brutal with a much higher body count.
+Jarratt's performance as, Mick Taylor, one of the most savage, cold-blooded, psychopaths to ever grace the screen, just makes your skin crawl.
 Rule No.1: Never stop for anyone in the outback.
-Never!
+In fact, never stop at all.

 X-Men 2